Green Tea, Camellia sinensis: There are three types of tea leaves from the Camellia sinensis: green, oolong and black.

 The antioxidants found in Green Tea, especially epigallocatechin gallate or EGCG, can eliminate free radicals, rejuvenate dying skin cells and even reproduce skin cells, all factors that can help fight the aging process.

-Green tea also contains moderate amounts of caffeine, which brightens skin, resulting in a complexion that is glowing and rejuvenated.
+Green tea also contains moderate amounts of caffeine, which can help brighten skin, to promote a glowing complexion.
 Tea tannins and caffeine both work to shrink blood vessels, which can reduce the appearance of puffy eyes and dark circles.
 A natural astringent, Green Tea also mops up excess oil, dirt, and grime from open pores and then tightens them to prevent pollutants from entering.
+One popular folk remedy says to place damp teabags on your eyelids to reduce swelling, puffiness, and dark circles.

 We add Green Tea leaves to soap as a gentle exfoliant to give your skin a healthy glow.